-“El Pessebre de Nadal” - nativity scenes
+“El Pessebre de Nadal” - Spanish nativity scenes

 The pessebre is the Catalan name for the Christmas nativity scene.
 A Spanish and Catalan Christmas would not be complete without a nativity scene with palm trees, shepherds, three kings, Mary, Joseph and the infant Jesus.
 And of course the cheeky Caganer figure.
 The nativity scene in Catalonia is called “El Pessebre de Nadal.”
 The word Pessebre means "stable" and El Pessebre de Nadal refers to the manger, or the crib, where Christ was born.
 It is called “El Belén de Navidad” in Spanish or “Belén de Judá” which means “stable of Judea.”
 The three most typical pessebre scenes are the birth of Christ in a manger, the Archangel Gabriel appearing to the shepherds or the star guiding the Three Kings to Bethlehem.
-Traditionally the pessebre is assembled on St Catherines day on 25th November and taken down on 2nd February which is the feast of Candlemas which marks the midpoint of winter, halfway between the shortest day and the spring equinox.
+Traditionally the pessebre is assembled on St Catherines day on 25th November and taken down on 2nd February, which is the feast of Candlemas, which marks the midpoint of winter, halfway between the shortest day, the winter solstice, and the spring equinox.

-Where to see a Christmas Pessebre in Barcelona
+Where to see Barcelona Christmas Pessebres?

-- 15/12 to 12/1 Pessebre church Basílica de Santa Maria del Mar
+Mid-December to 12/1 Pessebre at church Basílica de Santa Maria del Mar

 Pessebre diorama in Iglesia de Belén on Las Ramblas 107

-- 1/12 to 13/1 exhibition Casa de la Pia Almoina, Av.
+All December and early January usually at Casa de la Pia Almoina, Av.
 Catedral 4

 “El Caganer” - The Christmas crapper

-Among the figures in a good “Pessebre” you will find a funny little fellow, called "El Caganer", which is a unique and strange Catalan Christmas tradition
+Among the figures in a Catalan Christmas “Pessebre” nativity scene, you will find a funny little fellow, called "El Caganer," which is a unique and strange Catalan Christmas tradition to bring good luck.

-“Tió de Nadal” - The Christmas log
+“Tió de Nadal” - "Caga Tió" - The Christmas log

 “L’Home dels Nassos” – Noses Man